 More Engineering Disciplines

-You just learned so much about Electrical Engineering, but that’s just the tip of the iceberg.
+You just learned so much about Electrical & Computer Engineering, but that’s just the tip of the iceberg.
 Beyond this department, Viterbi has ten academic disciplines spread across eight departments to make up more than thirty major combinations.
 Take some time to explore all of your interests.